Family (band)

 Family were an English rock band, active from late 1966 to October 1973, and again since 2013 for a series of live shows.
 Their style has been characterised as progressive rock, as their sound often explored other genres, incorporating elements of styles such as folk, psychedelia, acid rock, jazz fusion, and rock and roll.
 The band achieved recognition in the United Kingdom through their albums, club and concert tours, and appearances at festivals.

-Family's rotating membership throughout its relatively short existence led to a diversity in sound throughout their different albums.
-The group are also often seen as an unjustly forgotten act, when compared with other bands from the same period and have been described as an "odd band loved by a small but rabid group of fans".
+Family's rotating membership during their relatively short existence led to a diversity of sound on their various albums, with lead vocalist Roger Chapman the only member who stayed in the band throughout its existence.
+The group have been described as an "odd band loved by a small but rabid group of fans".